j5ik2o/cqrs-es-example-js/README.md

 ## Overview

 This is an example of CQRS/Event Sourcing and GraphQL implemented in TypeScript.
+This example is class-based, not actor-model based.

 This project uses [j5ik2o/event-store-adapter-js](https://github.com/j5ik2o/event-store-adapter-js) for Event Sourcing.